 Once you've educated yourself on these situations, we hope you were able to put it into practice, and that Ava becomes useful for you in these situations.

-Depending on how often you use Ava and if it brings you value, you will probably find that the Ava free plan of 5 hours every month is not enough for your studies.
+Depending on how often you use Ava and if it brings you value, you will probably find that the Ava free plan is not enough for your studies.
 Via your accessibility manager, you can ask your organization to sponsor the Ava Campus plan to have unlimited captioning time.
 Please share this document with your manager for all the information about upgrading you to Ava Campus.

 Also, for situations you don't have a good experience with Ava, feel free to contact us.
 Sometimes the setup can be tweaked, according to the context.
 Also, keep an eye on our new updates as we'll keep improving and making the total accessibility experience better and easier over time.